-The following tables present the changes in accumulated other comprehensive income by component, net of tax, during the years ended December 31, 2012, 2013 and 2014 (in thousands):
+The following table presents the changes in accumulated other comprehensive income by component, net of tax, during the years ended December 31, 2012, 2013 and 2014 (in thousands):

-n Currency on Adjustment Accumulated other comprehensive income, January 1, 2012 \$ 23,131 Income recognized in other comprehensive income 3,762 Accumulated other comprehensive income, December 31, 2012 26,893 Loss recognized in other comprehensive income (2,960) Loss reclassified from accumulated other comprehensive income 7,491(1) Accumulated other comprehensive income, December 31, 2013 31,424 Loss recognized in other comprehensive income (11,871) Gain reclassified from accumulated other comprehensive income (2,777)(2) Accumulated other comprehensive income, December 31, 2014 \$ 16,776

-- (1) During the year ended December 31, 2013, we reclassified losses of \$5.1 million and \$2.4 million related to foreign currency translation adjustments to income from discontinued operations, net of tax, and long-lived asset impairment, respectively, in our combined statements of operations.
-These amounts represent cumulative foreign currency translation adjustments associated with our contract operations and aftermarket services businesses in Canada ("Canadian Operations") and a United Kingdom entity that previously had been recognized in accumulated other comprehensive income (loss).
+gn Currency ion Adjustment Accumulated other comprehensive income, January 1, 2012 \$ 23,131 Income recognized in other comprehensive income 3,762 Accumulated other comprehensive income, December 31, 2012 26,893 Loss recognized in other comprehensive income (2,960) Loss reclassified from accumulated other comprehensive income 7,491(1) Accumulated other comprehensive income, December 31, 2013 31,424 Loss recognized in other comprehensive income (11,871) Gain reclassified from accumulated other comprehensive income (2,777)(2) Accumulated other comprehensive income, December 31, 2014 \$ 16,776 translation adjustments associated with our contract operations and aftermarket services businesses in Canada ("Canadian Operations") and a United Kingdom entity that previously had been recognized in accumulated other comprehensive income (loss).
 See Note 3 for further discussion of the sale of our Canadian Operations.
-Additionally, as discussed in Note 11, we sold the entity that owned our product sales facility in the United Kingdom in July 2013 and, we recognized impairment during the year ended December 31, 2013 based on the net transaction value set forth in our agreement to sell this entity. - (2) During the year ended December 31, 2014, we reclassified a gain of \$2.8 million related to foreign currency translation adjustments to other (income) expense, net, in our combined statements of operations.
+Additionally, as discussed in Note 11, we sold the entity that owned our product sales facility in the United Kingdom in July 2013 and, we recognized impairment during the year ended December 31, 2013 based on the net transaction value set forth in our agreement to sell this entity.

+(1) During the year ended December 31, 2013, we reclassified losses of \$5.1 million and \$2.4 million related to foreign currency translation adjustments to income from discontinued operations, net of tax, and long-lived asset impairment, respectively, in our combined statements of operations.
+These amounts represent cumulative foreign currency

+(2) During the year ended December 31, 2014, we reclassified a gain of \$2.8 million related to foreign currency translation adjustments to other (income) expense, net, in our combined statements of operations.
 This amount represents cumulative foreign currency translation adjustments associated with our contract operations and aftermarket services businesses in Australia, which were sold in December 2014, that previously had been recognized in accumulated other comprehensive income (loss).